girlscript/winter-of-contributing/Android_Development_With_Flutter/10_Firebase_With_Flutter/LinkingUserAccounts.md

     //now link these credentials with the existing user await existingUser!.linkWithCredential(authCreds);
   }
-  //get the credentials of the new linking account

-  final PhoneVerificationCompleted verificationCompleted =
+  //get the credentials of the new account to be linked final PhoneVerificationCompleted verificationCompleted =
       (AuthCredential authCreds) {
     signIn(authCreds);